ED-Copilot: Reduce Emergency Department Wait Time with Language Model Diagnostic Assistance: Abstract

 \section{Abstract}

 In the emergency department (ED), patients undergo triage and multiple laboratory tests before diagnosis.
-This process is time-consuming, and causes ED crowding which significantly impacts patient mortality, medical errors, staff burnout, etc. This work proposes (time) \textit{cost-effective diagnostic assistance} that explores the potential of artificial intelligence (AI) systems in assisting ED clinicians to make time-efficient and accurate diagnoses.
-Using publicly available patient data, we collaborate with ED clinicians to curate \benchmark, a benchmark that measures the ability of AI systems in suggesting laboratory tests that minimize ED wait times, while correctly predicting critical outcomes such as death.
-We develop \method\ which sequentially suggests patient-specific laboratory tests and makes diagnostic predictions. \method\ uses a pre-trained bio-medical language model to encode patient information and reinforcement learning to minimize ED wait time and maximize prediction accuracy of critical outcomes.
-On \benchmark, \method\ improves prediction accuracy over baselines while halving average wait time from four hours to two hours.
-Ablation studies demonstrate the importance of model scale and use of a bio-medical language model.
-Further analyses reveal the necessity of personalized laboratory test suggestions for diagnosing patients with severe cases, as well as the potential of \method\ in providing ED clinicians with informative laboratory test recommendations.
+This time-consuming process causes ED crowding which impacts patient mortality, medical errors, staff burnout, etc. This work proposes (time) \textit{cost-effective diagnostic assistance} that leverages artificial intelligence systems to help ED clinicians make efficient and accurate diagnoses.
+In collaboration with ED clinicians, we use public patient data to curate \benchmark, a benchmark for AI systems to suggest laboratory tests that minimize wait time while accurately predicting critical outcomes such as death.
+With \benchmark, we develop \method\ which sequentially suggests patient-specific laboratory tests and makes diagnostic predictions. \method\ employs a pre-trained bio-medical language model to encode patient information and uses reinforcement learning to minimize ED wait time and maximize prediction accuracy.
+On \benchmark, \method\ improves prediction accuracy over baselines while halving average wait time from four hours to two hours. \method\ can also effectively personalize treatment recommendations based on patient severity, further highlighting its potential as a diagnostic assistant.
+Since \benchmark\ is a retrospective benchmark, \method\ is restricted to recommend only observed tests.
+We show \method\ achieves competitive performance without this restriction as the maximum allowed time increases.
 Our code is available at \url{https://github.com/cxcscmu/ED-Copilot}.